derekchased/se.umu.methodsai/assignments/Bandits/README.md

 git@git.cs.umu.se:courses/5dv181ht18.git
 ```

-If you have already clone the repository, you can run ``git pull --rebase`` to get the latest changes.
+If you have already cloned the repository, you can run ``git pull --rebase`` to get the latest changes.
 In case you have made changes to the repository, you need to stash them beforehand (``git stash``); you can apply them afterwards with ``git stash apply``.

 Navigate into the ``assignments/Bandits/`` folder in the project.